kubevirt/containerized-data-importer/doc/datavolumes.md

 overhead into account and request a PVC big enough to fit both an image and the file system metadata.
 This logic only applies to the `DataVolume.spec.storage`.

-If you skip the `storageClassName` name parameter, CDI will prioritize the default virtualization storage class over k8s' default.
+If you skip the `storageClassName` parameter, CDI will prioritize the default virtualization storage class over k8s' default.
 You can define your default virtualization storage class by annotating it with `storageclass.kubevirt.io/is-default-virt-class` set to `"true"`.

 This example shows a request for a PVC with at least 1Gi of storage.
-Other fields are left for CDI to fill.
+Other fields are left for CDI to fill in.
 ```yaml
 apiVersion: cdi.kubevirt.io/v1beta1
 kind: DataVolume